 Our practice may collect your personal information in several different ways:

-- When you make your first appointment our practice staff will collect your personal and demographic information via your New Patient Information Form.
+- When you make your first appointment our practice staff will collect your personal and demographic information via your New Patient Registration Form.
+This form contains a “collection statement” which patients are required to read and sign.

-- During the course of providing medical services, we may collect further personal information eg. eHealth services, My Health Record.
+- During the course of providing medical services, we may collect further personal information eg. electronic transfer of prescriptions (eTP), eHealth services, My Health Record, eg. via Shared Health Summary, Event Summary.

 - In some circumstances personal information may also be collected from other sources.
 Often this is because it is not practical or reasonable to collect it from you directly.
 This may include information from: